 The specter of the Gould lawsuit and the spending cap initiative prompted the Legislature to pass LB1059 in 1990, a comprehensive education and revenue reform measure known as the Tax Equity and Educational Opportunities Support Act (TEEOSA).
 The measure increased state support for school districts by attempting to shift a significant portion of K-12 funding from property taxes to state income and sales taxes.
-It also limited annual growth in school district spending to a range of 4% to 6.5%, which the Legislature can - and has - adjusted periodically.
+It also limited annual growth in school district spending to an adjustable range, which the Legislature has kept between 4 and 6.5%.